shashwatc12/python-random-quote/README.md

 # Let's Write a Python Quote Bot!

-This repository will get you started with building a quote bot in Python.
-It's meant to be used along with the [Learning Lab](https://lab.github.com) intro to Python.
+This repository has program which builds a quote bot in Python.
+It's built from [Learning Lab](https://lab.github.com) intro to Python.

-When complete, you'll be able to grab random quotes from the command line, like this:
+The program will produce output when executed as below:

 > **$** python get-quote.py
 >